Gregory4321/ciao-down/README.md

 * I initially had designed for a shopping list hosted on their profile page.
 This shopping list would be a styled accordion where the body would contain the user's shopping list of ingredients.
 There were to be buttons where the user could edit or delete each ingredient.
 This would of demonstrated further the knowledge and use of CRUD operations.
 From the recipe page, a user would have had the abilitly to add the ingreditns list to their own shopping list, where they could then tailor quanities to their own preferences.
 The user would have been able to manually add more ingredients to their list too from the accordion in their profile.
 * Perhaps an extension of the users profile page, and/or an account page, where the user has the abilitly to change their username and password, email account associated with the account, and delete thri profile if wanted.

+## Testing

+Testing can be found via this [link]()

+## **Deployment**

+* Navbar - Featured across all pages.
+The sites logo is set to the center of the page, and responsive within the navbar.
+Site visitors can use the links on the left to login or sign up to the site.
+They can also click the hamburger icon on the left to reveal a sidenav which also allows them access to the login and sign up pages.
+This sidenav also has the logo showcased at the top.
+A site visitor is also given the option to view the categories (All, Starters, Mains, Desserts), taking them to the corresponding pages.
+The 'Home' option is always visible in the side nav, as well as a home icon on the main nav bar to the right of the hamburger icon for ease of navigation back to the home page.
+The logo of the navbar and the sidenav are also set as a link back to home.
+Upon registering or logging in to the site, the login/sign up links change to logout, on both the navbar itslef and the side nav.
+A logged in user can now get access to their own profile page, and the option to take them to the add recipe page.
+The navbar is also fixed, which enables the user to easily navigate between the pages of the website.

+They also have the ability to add the ingredients list from a recipe to a shopping list hosted within their own profile.